 November to December: Indulge in Wintery French Luxury

-Last but certainly not least, the beginning of the winter season in France is an ideal moment for end-of-the year reflection, self-pampering, holiday cheer and– of course– powder-fuelled adrenaline at high altitudes.
+Last but certainly not least, the beginning of the winter season in France is an ideal moment for end-of-the year reflection, self-pampering, holiday cheer and– of course– powder-fuelled adrenaline on some of the world’s most-coveted slopes.

 Finally, why not fete the very last day of the year in Paris or elsewhere in France?
 We’ll help ensure you steer clear of rowdy crowds and celebrate the New Year with prestige and elegance.